JoselleAstrid/ram-watch-cheat-engine/README.md

 If you're having problems before even touching the Lua code, you might want to read [aldelaro's tutorial](http://tasvideos.org/forum/viewtopic.php?t=17735) on using Cheat Engine with Dolphin.

-If you're having problems with a Lua script, try the [debugging and troubleshooting page](/docs/debugging.md).
+If you're having problems with a Lua script, try the [troubleshooting and debugging page](/docs/debugging.md).

 If you've got a question, problem, error message, etc. that you want to ask about, try [this TASvideos forum thread](http://tasvideos.org/forum/viewtopic.php?t=18685).
 Note: In the Lua Engine window, the latest Lua error appears BELOW previous errors.

 If you've got more of a suggestion or request, or you think you've found a bug, it might fit better in the GitHub issues section.
 In general, though, feel free to post at either GitHub or TASvideos.

-If you've got a RAM watch script that used an old version of this framework, and you want to update that script, let me (yoshifan) know by PM, the TASvideos thread, Twitter, etc. I'll be happy to help with that.
+I encourage asking questions publicly with the methods above so others can learn too, but messaging me ([yoshifan](https://github.com/yoshifan)) directly is fine too.
+Feel free to contact me on Twitter or Discord, send a TASvideos PM, or whatever is convenient.

 ## Disclaimer